Ysgol Syr Hugh Owen

 Ysgol Syr Hugh Owen is a bilingual comprehensive secondary school for pupils aged 11–18.
 The school is situated in Caernarfon, Gwynedd, Wales.
 The school was established in 1894, the first to be built under the Welsh Intermediate Education Act 1889, which was heavily influenced by the educator Sir Hugh Owen, after whom the school was named.

-As of 2022, there were 937 pupils enrolled at the school.
+As of 2024, there were 926 pupils enrolled at the school.
 Its current headteacher is Paul Mathews Jones.
 It serves the town of Caernarfon and the nearby villages, which include; Bontnewydd, Caeathro, Y Felinheli, Llandwrog, Rhosgadfan and Rhostryfan.

 Welsh is the school's main language of communication and administration.
 All subjects, except Welsh and English, are taught to all pupils using both languages.
-According to the latest Estyn report, 90% of pupils speak Welsh with their families and 92% are fluent in the language.
-The school claims that 98% of pupils were fluent in Welsh in 2016.
+According to the latest Estyn report in 2024, 89.6 per cent of pupils speak Welsh at home.

 There is also a sixth form, which enables students to stay at the school for a further two years instead of having to transfer to college.